1. The basics of notifications

 The user is responsible for hosts or services — through the assignment of contact groups.

-You assign email address and contact groups via the user’s properties, as we showed earlier in the chapter on user administration, for instance by adding your email address to the cmkadmin
+You assign email address and contact groups via the user’s properties, as we showed earlier in the chapter on user administration, for instance by adding your email address and the Everything contact group to the cmkadmin

 4. Testing notifications